 If you have a taller lens (top to bottom) you’ll have a greater range of top and bottom vision.
 It allows you to use your eyes rather moving than your neck up and down.
 It would be a great relief to free you from the fatigue caused by raising and lowering your neck repeatedly.
 IST M9 Saturn Twin Lens Dive Mask (Clear) Shop at Walmart

 Choosing The Right BCD

 How do choose the right BCD (Buoyancy Compensating Device) for your diving?
 They are so many in the market out there.
-Some are highly specialized and are suitable for the only type of diving and some are suitable for travelling and for this reason they are made lighter.
-A BCD makes it all the difference once you’re inside the water.
-How flexible and stable are you depends on what on the type of BCD you’re wearing.
+Some are highly specialized and are suitable for the only type of diving and some are suitable for travelling and for this reason, they are made lighter.
+A BCD makes all the difference once you’re inside the water.
+How flexible and stable are you depends on what type of BCD you’re wearing.

-Even as a recreational diver out for vacation is worth knowing what these professional BCD can offer and learn or add in some of the components that will dive more comfortable and safer.
+Even as a recreational diver out for vacation is worth knowing what these professional BCDs can offer and learning or adding in some of the components that will dive more comfortably and safer.
 You may learn some tricks that will help in your buoyancy control.